theJYC/react-explained/State.md

 Now, a brief analogy to preface the modification of state:

 > State is akin to a set of clothes that you wear.
-When it comes time to change > your clothing, you don't modify your existing set of clothing (e.g. paint     > your t shirt to a new colour);
+> When it comes time to change your clothing, you don't modify your existing set of clothing (e.g. paint your shirt to a new colour);
 >
 > you completely replace your old clothes with your new clothes.